ryanshuzzz/Ottomotive/README.md

 In Termnal:<br />
 1.)
 Cd to the directoy where the file is saved:<br />
 <br />
-For Example: If I had saved both 'Ottomotive' and 'pythonsdkmaster' to my desktop, to begin the program I would run the command:<br />
+For Example: If I had saved both 'Ottomotive' and 'pythonsdkmaster' to my desktop, to begin the program I would run the command:
 ```
 >>> cd '/Users/darrelm/Desktop/Ottomotive/'
 >>> python3 run.py
 ```

-## Running The Program   <--- i added this
+## Running The Program   <--- i added this<br />

 1.)
-You will be redireted to a page that asks if you allow Smartcar access to your (demo) vehicle's information 2.)
-You will be prompted to log into you vehicle makers account 3.)
-You will be redirected to our Ottomotive web application which will then display the information for your vehicle
+You will be redireted to a page that asks if you allow Smartcar access to your (demo) vehicle's information<br />
+2.)
+You will be prompted to log into you vehicle makers account<br />
+3.)
+You will be redirected to our Ottomotive web application which will then display the information for your vehicle<br />

 ## Running the tests